Nicholas Institute for Environmental Policy Solutions

 We partner with faith-based organizations and local leaders to understand community experiences with extreme heat.

-Extreme heat is placing growing pressure on communities across the Carolinas, increasing energy costs, straining household budgets, and exacerbating health risks—particularly for low-income and historically marginalized populations.
-The Cooling Communities project, funded by an Environmental and Climate Justice in the Carolinas grant from The Duke Endowment, takes a two-pronged approach to addressing this challenge:
+Extreme heat is placing growing pressure on communities across the Carolinas, increasing energy costs, straining household budgets, and exacerbating health risks—particularly for communities with fewer resources.
+The Heat Policy Innovation Hub's Cooling Communities project, funded by an internal Duke University grant, takes a two-pronged approach to addressing this challenge:

 Project Overview